Vindicta-Team/Vindicta-Docs/docs/quick-start.md

 7. Optionally change `INITIAL ENEMY %` -- this specifies how populated the initially held military positions will be
 8. Click `START`
 9. Wait for the initialization process to complete -- this can take a minute or two
-10. You should now be able to select the initial spawn point (a red box) to spawn at.
+10. You should now be able to select the initial spawn point (an orange box) to spawn at.

 ## Some Tips Before You Start